 Do you know anyone who reached 100 years of age?

 Who is entitled to the Centenarian Bounty

-To be eligible for the Centenarian Bounty reward, you must be
+To be eligible for the Centenarian Bounty reward, a recipient must be:

-- A foreign national who is residing in Ireland when you turn 100 years old.
+- A foreign national who is residing in Ireland when they turn 100 years old.

 However, in 2006 the government decided to make some amendments to this rule to include Irish people who had moved abroad.

-They changed the policy so that those residents who currently no longer reside in Ireland on the date that they reach 100 years of age, who live in another country are still entitle to apply for the Centenarian Bounty.
+They changed the policy so that those residents who currently no longer reside in Ireland on the date that they reach 100 years of age, but reside in another country, they are now entitle to apply for the Centenarian Bounty.

 They just need to submit an application form to be added to the list and wait to get confirmation that they are eligible.